erthink/libmdbx/README.md

 15. Ability to close DB in "dirty" state (without data flush and creation of steady synchronization point) via `mdbx_env_close_ex()`.

-16. Ability to get addition info, including number of the oldest snapshot of DB, which is used by one of the readers.
+16. Ability to get additional info, including number of the oldest snapshot of DB, which is used by one of the readers.
     Implemented via `mdbx_env_info()`.

 17. `mdbx_del()` doesn't ignore additional argument (specifier) `data`